Toy Dogs

 • Dental Issues

-Dental Issues Toy breeds are notorious for dental problems, which can result in overcrowded teeth and difficulty maintaining oral hygiene.
+Toy breeds are notorious for dental problems, which can result in overcrowded teeth and difficulty maintaining oral hygiene.
 This can lead to gum disease, tooth decay/loss and bad breath.
 Exacerbating factors for dental issues can be feeding a soft diet, such as wet dog food, which can contribute to plaque build-up, increasing the risk of dental disease.
-Consider non-splintering bones and suitable dental supplements such as Proflax Plaque Patrol to reduce plaque/tartar build up or dental problems.
+Consider non-splintering bones and suitable dental supplements such as Plaque Patrol to reduce plaque/tartar build up or dental problems.

 • Patellar Luxation

-Patellar Luxation Patellar luxation is a common issue in toy dogs where the kneecap dislocates or shifts out of its normal position.
+Patellar luxation is a common issue in toy dogs where the kneecap dislocates or shifts out of its normal position.
 This can cause pain, lameness, or an abnormal gait.
 Exacerbating factors are dogs who carry excess weight, as this can place additional strain on the knees, making the problem worse.
 Insufficient exercise can also lead to weakened muscles and joints, making this condition more severe.
-Incorporate daily gentle and regular exercise, maintain a healthy diet and feed musculoskeletal support products such as Proflax Bone & Joint, Mega Mobility or Omega Bounce.
+Incorporate daily gentle and regular exercise, maintain a healthy diet and feed musculoskeletal support products such as Bone & Joint, Mega Mobility or Omega Bounce.

 • Tracheal Problems

-Tracheal Problems Tracheal conditions occur when the rings of cartilage in the windpipe weaken which can lead to difficulty breathing, a honking cough, and in severe cases, respiratory distress.
+Tracheal conditions occur when the rings of cartilage in the windpipe weaken which can lead to difficulty breathing, a honking cough, and in severe cases, respiratory distress.
 Using a collar and lead, especially if the dog pulls or jerks, can exacerbate this condition, so a harness is recommended to reduce strain on the trachea.
 In addition, overweight dogs will experience increased pressure on the respiratory system, which can worsen the symptoms.
-Proflax Mega Mobility with the inclusion vegan Glucosamine will help to strengthen and support cartilage
+Mega Mobility with the inclusion vegan Glucosamine will help to strengthen and support cartilage

 • Brachycephalic Airway Syndrome